 To reduce children being placed at risk we need to understand that children with disabilities are at higher risk than their peers of being unsafe.
-There are a number of reasons why children with disability experience increased vulnerability.
+This is difficult to hear.

-- Children may accept being bullied or mistreated if they have low self-esteem or a low perception of their abilities, or haven’t experienced others standing up for them.
+- Children and young people with disability may accept being bullied or mistreated if they have low self-esteem or a low perception of their abilities, or they haven’t experienced others standing up for them.

-We know that children communicate in many ways.
-They may demonstrate that something is not right through changes in their behaviours or in their bodies.
-These presentations may indicate that the child is worried or having problems.
+Children communicate in many ways.
+They may demonstrate that something is not right through changes in their behaviour, or in their bodies.
+These changes may indicate the child is worried or having problems.